QI Program's Function/Process

 Network Management focuses on exploring and implementing opportunities to improve member access to care and services.
 Data is continuously gathered and analyzed throughout the Horizon organization to ensure that our Network(s) meet these needs and is able to deliver quality healthcare to our members.

 Some examples of analysis include but are not limited to the following: Our quarterly geo-access reporting that identifies any potential network deficiencies within provider specialties that we would need to recruit into our network(s).
 We also conduct an appointment availability analysis to ensure that members have access to needed providers and that they are getting desired appointments within the required timeframes.
 Additionally, we conduct several annual in-service education seminars for our network providers to inform them of updates to our various programs, services, products and requirements.
+Horizon offers at least one training to network practitioners on topics of health equity, cultural competency, bias, diversity or inclusion annually.
 We use the provider feedback from these seminars to plan future programs.

 Member/Provider satisfaction reports and complaint and appeal information are used to identify opportunities for improvement, review root cause / “end to end” processes and develop action plans as warranted.